A SHORT HISTORY OF (MY) CARS

 The parking brake was a right-hand pull lever.
 But there was a reason they called it the “emergency brake” because that was the only way to lock up the rear wheels…which, I must say, saved my BUTT more than once.
-It's only by luck that I didn't get seriously fuck myself up, or worse.
+It's only by luck that I didn't get seriously fuck myself up,.
 But I loved tinkering with it.
 I even hacksawed off the muffler because...NOISE!
 The theory is: if you can't go fast, at least you can make a big racket.
 Why the neighbors didn't complain is a total mystery to this day.

 One time I was just clattering along a side street close to home when something in the engine went horribly wrong.
 No need for a Check Engine light…because it was goddamn obvious I needed to check the engine.
 Which was literally broken!
 Good thing I had Roadside Assistance...that is, my friend Dick Patterson, who came over to help me push it home.

-We found out that a piston had shattered and jammed the entire engine!
+We found out that a piston had shattered and jammed the crankshaft or something!
 Damn, did I forget the Extended Warranty?
 Hell, I didn't even have a fucking Driver's License!
 Anyway, Dick and I went to the local Junk Yard to get a piston (do you want rings with that? said the dickwad behind the counter) We dropped the oil pan, and R&R'd the whole thing in an afternoon.
 Everything went swimmingly.
-Back together with no parts left over…and IT FUCKING RAN!
+Back together with no parts left over…and IT ACTUALLY RAN!
 Praise Jesus!
 After that I got the head milled .040" (higher compression!) and ordered a Bolt-On Ford V8 "dual downdraft carburetors" from a JC Whitney catalogue.
 I don't think it made it any faster (thank god) but when I would down shift, it would shoot actual fire out of the hood louvers, which I thought was pretty BAD ASS.

 1955: I sold the Model A for a PROFIT and upgraded to a ‘46 Ford Super Deluxe Business Coupe, a style also known as the "Turtleback" that managed to reliably get me to high school and back when I couldn't ride my bike.
 It was owned little old lady who had problems negotiating her garage's narrow side clearances and the side fenders were beat to shit.
 But I didn't care.
 It had a flathead V8, velour seating surfaces, and a trick radio with a foot-operated pre-set tuner.
 A year later, with no money in it, I sold it for a 300% return on my investment! (so...full disclosure: $50 to $150)

 1958: The '46 Ford wasn't cutting it with the high school social scene for a geek like me, so I managed to score a black 1957 Chevy Bel-Air Convertible, my first Future Classic car.
 The first thing I did, of course, was to replace the lame stock exhaust with dual pipes and steel-pack mufflers. which everybody knew were better than Glass-Packs.
 And since it only had an AM radio I MacGyvered a Custom Sound System using an inverter running an Ampex Reel-to-Reel tape player in the trunk with speakers somewhere in the back.
-The only thing I didn’t like was the Power-Sucking Powerglide transmission.
-But at least the V8 engine sounded good and the car looked cool cruising Kansas City Drive-In scene.
-At some point I had it repainted by the World Famous Earl "Paint any car for $29.95" Scheib Paint & Body.
+The only thing I didn’t like was the Power-Sucking 2-speed automatic transmission.
+But at least the V8 engine sounded good and the car looked cool cruising the Kansas City Drive-In scene.
+At some point I had it repainted by the World Famous Earl "Paint any Car for $29.95" Scheib Paint & Body.
 It was a shit job, of course, looked like they painted it with a fucking whisk broom.
-But one of these in restored condition can go for $100k..but probably not if Scheib P&B had anything to do it.
+But one of these in restored condition can go for $100k..but probably not if Scheib had anything to do it.

 1962: I enrolled in the Kansas University School of Engineering and managed to get accepted into all accelerated classes...but I wasn't sure engineering was a good fit for me long term.
 This was the slide rule/pocket protector generation.
 I was working part time and managed to talk my father into co-signing for a used 1959 Austin Healey 100-6 BN4 which didn't have the cool raked windscreen of the 100-4M but had one of the greatest engine sounds of any car.
 My roommate described it as sounding like a Precision Swiss Watch.
 It was totally impracticable of course and expensive to maintain There was a reason Lucas (Electric) was called Lucas Prince of Darkness!
-But all this suffering was In Service to the Knowledge that I was driving a REAL sports car, not one of those lame Thunderbirds with their ROLL UP windows!
+But all this suffering was In Service to the Knowledge that I was driving a REAL sports car, not one of those so-called sports cars with their ROLL UP windows!
 Everyone knew Real Sports Cars were hot in the summer, cold in the winter and a bitch to maintain.
 The freezing Kansas winters limited the starter motor to about two cranks before giving up.
 As a work-around, I kept a parking space where I could just roll down the hill and bump start it!
 Usually.